sassoftware/restaf/packages/uidemos/public/shared/lib/README.md

-# Notes
-Utility components and js files used in the demos
+# Utility components and js files used in the demos